N-narendra/sosv3/README.md

 # sosv3
 **Save Our Soul (sos)**

-sos is a part of PhoenixOS Spectre Edition.
+sos is a part of PrimeOS Ghost and PhoenixOS Spectre Edition (Unofficial versions of pos maintained by GhostXOfficial)

 sos is made of bash scripts with special Feature for system configuration.